pevey/medusa-plugin-blog/README.md

 # medusa-plugin-blog

 Provides a basic blog backend for Medusa.

+If you are not familiar with Medusa, you can learn more on [the project web site](https://www.medusajs.com/).

+> Medusa is a set of commerce modules and tools that allow you to build rich, reliable, and performant commerce applications without reinventing core commerce logic.
+The modules can be customized and used to build advanced ecommerce stores, marketplaces, or any product that needs foundational commerce primitives.
+All modules are open-source and freely available on npm.

+## Features

 - Posts can be tagged with products, collections, and/or custom tag values.
 - Posts can be queried by tag, category, product, or collection.